ItzSwapnil/DART/README.md

 ### Market Analysis and Visualization
 - **Real-time Market Data**: Connect to Deriv API to fetch live market data
+- **Market Status Indicators**: Clearly shows which markets are closed with visual indicators
 - **Interactive Charts**: View candlestick charts for various markets and timeframes
 - **Price Projections**: Generate and visualize price projections using linear regression
 - **Confidence Intervals**: Display upper and lower confidence bounds for price projections